Cryptocurrency: Banks

-Environmental impact
+Environmental effects

 Mining for proof-of-work cryptocurrencies requires enormous amounts of electricity and consequently comes with a large carbon footprint due to causing greenhouse gas emissions.
-Proof-of-work blockchains such as Bitcoin, Ethereum, Litecoin, and Monero were estimated to have added between 3 million and 15 million tons of carbon dioxide (CO_{2}) to the atmosphere in the period from 1 January 2016 to 30 June 2017.
-By November 2018, Bitcoin was estimated to have an annual energy consumption of 45.8TWh, generating 22.0 to 22.9 million tons of CO_{2}, rivalling nations like Jordan and Sri Lanka.
-By the end of 2021, Bitcoin was estimated to produce 65.4 million tons of CO_{2}, as much as Greece, and consume between 91 and 177 terawatt-hours annually.
+Proof-of-work blockchains such as bitcoin, Ethereum, Litecoin, and Monero were estimated to have added between 3 million and 15 million tons of carbon dioxide (CO_{2}) to the atmosphere in the period from 1 January 2016 to 30 June 2017.
+By November 2018, bitcoin was estimated to have an annual energy consumption of 45.8TWh, generating 22.0 to 22.9 million tons of CO_{2}, rivalling nations like Jordan and Sri Lanka.
+By the end of 2021, bitcoin was estimated to produce 65.4 million tons of CO_{2}, as much as Greece, and consume between 91 and 177 terawatt-hours annually.

 Critics have also identified a large electronic waste problem in disposing of mining rigs.
 Mining hardware is improving at a fast rate, quickly resulting in older generations of hardware.

 Bitcoin is the least energy-efficient cryptocurrency, using 707.6 kilowatt-hours of electricity per transaction.

+Before June 2021, China was the primary location for bitcoin mining.
+However, due to concerns over power usage and other factors, China forced out bitcoin operations, at least temporarily.
+As a result, the United States promptly emerged as the top global leader in the industry.
+An example of a gross amount of electronic waste associated with bitcoin mining operations in the US is a facility that located in Dalton, Georgia which is consuming nearly the same amount of electricity as the combined power usage of 97,000 households in its vicinity.
+Another example is that Riot Platforms operates a bitcoin mining facility in Rockdale, Texas, which consumes approximately as much electricity as the nearby 300,000 households.
+This makes it the most energy-intensive bitcoin mining operation in the United States.

 The world's second-largest cryptocurrency, Ethereum, uses 62.56 kilowatt-hours of electricity per transaction.
 XRP is the world's most energy efficient cryptocurrency, using 0.0079 kilowatt-hours of electricity per transaction.

 Although the biggest PoW blockchains consume energy on the scale of medium-sized countries, the annual power demand from proof-of-stake (PoS) blockchains is on a scale equivalent to a housing estate.
 The Times identified six "environmentally friendly" cryptocurrencies: Chia, IOTA, Cardano, Nano, Solarcoin and Bitgreen.
 Academics and researchers have used various methods for estimating the energy use and energy efficiency of blockchains.
 A study of the six largest proof-of-stake networks in May 2021 concluded: